TerryGoodwin/NMMAMP-ExtraMuseum/readme.md

 your ROMs.)
 See RetroArch documentation for more details.

 ### install_roms.bat
-Re-copies the contents of `GAME-EXTRA` to your device.
+Re-copies the contents of `roms` and `bios` to your device.
 This is not a sync - if you delete ROMs locally and then run this, they won't be removed from your device.

+Use `remove_roms.bat` to remove all ROMs and put back the ones you want with this.

 ### remove_all.bat
 Uninstalls everything from the device that's been put there by these scripts and restores it to stock

-### remove_all_retroarch_cores.bat
+### remove_all_retroarch_data.bat
+Performs various actions in sequence - each can be ignored if you want.

 After receiving confirmation, deletes all installed cores from the device.
+Use `install_retroarch_data.bat` to put some back.

+Deletes all RetroArch playlists on the device.
+Use `install_retroarch_data.bat` to put some back.

-Use `install_retroarch_cores.bat` to put some back.
+Deletes all RetroArch thumbnails on the device.
+Use `install_retroarch_data.bat` to put some back.

-### remove_all_roms.bat
+### remove_roms.bat
 After receiving confirmation, deletes all installed ROMs from the device.
 Use `install_roms.bat` to put some back.

-### remove_retroarch_cores.bat
-Prints a list of currently installed cores, and allows you to type the full file name of the core you wish to remove.
-Type `quit` `stop` or `exit` to stop deleting.

-### remove_roms.bat
-Prints a list of currently installed ROMs, and allows you to type the full file name of the ROM you wish to remove.
-Type `quit` `stop` or `exit` to stop deleting.

 ### set_extra_launcher.bat
-If you've chosen to switch back to the stock experience via the script below (without uninstalling anything) run this to get the launcher back so you can boot into RetroArch.
+If you've chosen to switch back to the stock experience via the script below (without uninstalling anything) run this to get the launcher back so you can boot the new frontend and RetroArch.

 ### set_original_launcher.bat
 Restore the device back to the stock experience - without removing